Get Tech Tips

-There are components called oil separators that can strip most of the oil from the discharge gas and return the oil to the compressor, these are often used on larger systems and they are still less than 100% effective by themselves.
+There are components called oil separators that can strip most of the oil from the discharge gas and return the oil to the compressor; these are often used on larger systems, and they are still less than 100% effective by themselves.

-In VERY large systems such as chillers, we are beginning to see oilless technologies with magnetic bearings like TurboCor from Danfoss (shown above), but these are still pretty rare in the field.
+In VERY large systems, such as chillers, we are beginning to see oilless technologies with magnetic bearings like TurboCor from Danfoss (shown above), but these are still pretty rare in the field.

-So we are left with circulating oil through the system and returning it to the compressor as a regular part of A/C and refrigeration system operation under normal running conditions.
+So, we are left with circulating oil through the system and returning it to the compressor as a regular part of A/C and refrigeration system operation under normal running conditions.

 First, let's cover the oil considerations a service tech can easily diagnose and impact.

-Another factor in lubrication is oil breakdown that can occur at high temperatures.
-We should consistently monitor discharge temperatures exiting the compressor to ensure it doesn’t exceed 225° which equates to around 300° at the compressor discharge valves (on a reciprocating compressor).
-This helps to ensure that the oil doesn't break down and “carbonize”.
-Now, this does vary based on the compressor type, system and oil type, but is a generally accepted rule in the absence of a more detailed guideline.
+Another factor in lubrication is oil breakdown, which can occur at high temperatures.
+We should consistently monitor discharge temperatures exiting the compressor to avoid breakdown.
+The discharge line temperature shouldn't exceed 225°, equating to around 300° at the compressor discharge valves (on a reciprocating compressor).
+Monitoring discharge pressures will help ensure that the oil doesn't break down and “carbonize.”
+Now, that temperature varies based on the compressor type, system, and oil type.
+However, 225° is a generally accepted rule in the absence of a more detailed guideline.

-Once the oil has left the compressor it must circulate through the system and return to the compressor crankcase and there are a few key factors that impact oil return-
+Once the oil has left the compressor, it must circulate through the system and return to the compressor crankcase, and there are a few key factors that impact oil return:

 - Oil/refrigerant miscibility (how well the oil mixes and moves with the refrigerant)

-- Oil Viscosity (oil thickness)
+- Oil viscosity (oil thickness)